koka-lang/libmprompt/README.md

 In the C implementation, the unique markers `m` are simply represented directly by a `mp_prompt_t*`.
-At runtime, yielding to a prompt that is no longer in scope, or to a prompt that is not an ancestor (i.e. not in your evaluation context), is an error (e.g. like an unhandled exception).
+At runtime, yielding to a prompt that is not an ancestor (i.e. no longer in scope), is an error -- just like an unhandled exception.
 (Effect type systems, like in [Koka], can prevent this situation statically at compile-time but in our library this is a runtime error).